 3.14.1.17 Incentive Factor

 (1) Subject to the reductions described in paragraphs (2) and (3) below, the Incentive Factor for RMR Agreements is equal to 10% of the actual Eligible Costs, excluding fuel costs and reservation and transportation costs associated with firm fuel supplies as described in paragraph (1)(a)(vi) of Section 3.14.1.10, Eligible Costs.
 The Incentive Factor for RMR Agreements is not applied to capital expenditures as described in Section 3.14.1, Reliability Must Run, or to capital expenditures reclassified as an expense in accordance with paragraph (3)(d) of Section 3.14.1.19, Charge for Contributed Capital Expenditures.
+Additionally, the Incentive Factor for RMR Agreements does not apply to ERCOT-approved costs related to additional emissions allowance purchases, nor to ERCOT-approved costs related to outside attorney fees.
 The Incentive Factor shall never be less than zero.

 (2) The Incentive Factor shall be reduced if the RMR Unit fails to perform to the contracted capacity during a Capacity Test as described in the RMR Agreement.
 The reduction will be linear, with a 2% reduction in the Incentive Factor for every 1% of reduced Capacity.